Plugging in more stuff can slash Cascadia’s climate-warming emissions at modest cost. But that means moving much faster.

 Evolved Energy Research, a San Francisco-based firm, analyzed the situation in Washington.
 Its algorithms are tuned using data about energy production and use today — down to the number and types of furnaces, stovetops or vehicles.
 It has expert assessments of future costs for equipment and fuels.
 And it knows the state’s mandated emissions targets.

-Researchers run the model myriad times, simulating decisions about equipment and fuel purchases — such as whether restaurants stick with gas or switch to electric induction ‘burners’ as their gas stoves wear out.
+Researchers run the model myriad times, simulating decisions about equipment and fuel purchases — such as whether restaurants stick with gas or switch to electric‘burners’ as their gas stoves wear out.
 The model finds the most cost-effective choices by homes and businesses that meet the state’s climate goals.

 Rather than accepting that optimal scenario and calling it a day, modelers account for uncertainty in their estimates of future costs by throwing in various additional constraints and rerunning the model.
 (See Multiple Paths to Net-Zero.)